oracle/rwloadsim/docs/OLTP.md

 ### Generating bursts during the run

 A goal of performance testing and simulation is to see how well the database deals with changes in workload.
-The rwloltp workload is prepared to allow one burst in workload during the test.
+The rwloltp workload is prepared to allow one several types of bursts in workload during the test.
-The burst is specified by these settings in {key}.rwl:
+One of these increases the transaction arrival rate and is specified by these settings in {key}.rwl:
 |parameter|usage|
 |---------|-----|
 |burst\_start|The time in seconds after run start when the burst should start|